glasnt/registrasion/docs/inventory.rst

 The inventory model is split up into Categories and Products.
 Categories are used to group Products.

-Registrasion uses a conditional model to build up complex tickets, or enable/disable specific items to specific users.
+Registrasion uses conditionals to build up complex tickets, or enable/disable specific items to specific users:

 Often, you will want to offer free items, such as t-shirts or dinner tickets to your attendees.
 Registrasion has a Discounts facility that lets you automatically offer free items to your attendees as part of their tickets.
 You can also automatically offer promotional discounts, such as Early Bird discounts.